 But guess what?
 For this innovation to work you must have very precise SKU dimensional measures.
 That we already know.
 However, and just as critically, you must ascribe new materials handling characteristics to the SKU.
 (And you must budget for a new CubiScan in your CapEx!)

-Cube a dustpan?
-Yes you can.
+Can you cube a dustpan?
+Yes you can!
 But is this bar-coded SKU nestable? stackable? mechable?

 In other words, not only can an SKU be nestable, it can also be semi-nestable.
 But these are your definitions.
 And these characteristics or definitions directly affect better logic in decision making within the WMS or WCS.

 Above: Oh my GUI!
 The CubeMaster Screen Shot

 The graphic user interface, or operator screen, above is what the CubiScan 125 operator sees.
 Each of the rows represents a data field that can be customised by the user.
 CubeMaster is highly configurable and can include drop down menus with multiple selectable fields.
 All user-defined.
 What SKU definitions are important to you?
 These will in part be defined by the type of automation or optimisation you have in place – or are planing to invest in.